Civil law (legal system): Origin and features

 In civil law legal systems where codes exist, the primary source of law is the law code, a systematic collection of interrelated articles, arranged by subject matter in some pre-specified order.
-Codes explain the principles of law, rights and entitlements, and how basic legal mechanisms work.
-The purpose of codification is to provide all citizens with manners and written collection of the laws which apply to them and which judges must follow.
+Codes explain the principles of law, rights, and entitlements, and how basic legal mechanisms work.
+The purpose of codification is to provide all citizens with manners and a written collection of the laws which apply to them and which judges must follow.
 Law codes are laws enacted by a legislature, even if they are in general much longer than other laws.
 Rather than a compendium of statutes or catalog of case law, the code sets out general principles as rules of law.
-Other major legal systems in the world include common law, Islamic law, Halakha, and canon law.

-Unlike common law systems, civil law jurisdictions deal with case law apart from any precedent value.
-Civil law courts generally decide cases using codal provisions on a case-by-case basis, without reference to other (even superior) judicial decisions.
-In actual practice, an increasing degree of precedent is creeping into civil law jurisprudence, and is generally seen in many nations' highest courts.
-While the typical French-speaking supreme court decision is short, concise and devoid of explanation or justification, in Germanic Europe, the supreme courts can and do tend to write more verbose opinions, supported by legal reasoning.
+While the typical French-speaking supreme court decision is short, concise, and devoid of explanation or justification, in Germanic Europe, the supreme courts can and do tend to write more verbose opinions, supported by legal reasoning.
 A line of similar case decisions, while not precedent per se, constitute jurisprudence constante.
 While civil law jurisdictions place little reliance on court decisions, they tend to generate a phenomenal number of reported legal opinions.
 However, this tends to be uncontrolled, since there is no statutory requirement that any case be reported or published in a law report, except for the councils of state and constitutional courts.
-Except for the highest courts, all publication of legal opinions are unofficial or commercial.
+Except for the highest courts, all publication of legal opinions is unofficial or commercial.